 Since Google launched the Accelerated Mobile Pages (AMP) in 2015, more than 31 million websites have embraced AMP to provide a faster, better mobile web experience and grow their business.
 If you’re new to AMP, here’s a good place to start learning the basics.
 Publishers like MailOnline Advertising, London Evening Standard, and Independent UK have also implemented strategies to maximize their revenue from the AMP pages.

 Primarily, publishers have been leveraging the AMP framework to speed up websites.
-But many publishers don’t delve into AMPs for their ads due to lack of resources or technical knowledge of the framework.
+But many publishers don’t delve into AMPs for their ads due to a lack of resources or technical knowledge of the framework.
 Those who have not started with AMP ads are missing out on the opportunities to speed up their ads and increase the yield.

 Since you’re here, we believe you’re looking for AMP ads and ready to grab the attention of advertisers?
 This article aims to answer that question.
 But before getting started with AMP ads, let’s have a look at the basics and benefits you are going to receive from AMP ads.

 Table of Contents